 I’d love a beautiful house.
-It doesn’t have to be huge, just well designed and tastefully decorated on a nice piece of land in the suburbs or, better yet, in a rural setting.
+It doesn’t have to be huge, just well designed and tastefully decorated on a nice piece of land in the suburbs or, better yet, in a rural setting, preferably the mountains.
 I’d like a job that pays well, has good benefits, and the flexibility to work when and where I want.
 I’d like my kids to never fight, to always get good grades, to be star athletes, and of course to always choose the right path, the path of the Lord, at every fork in their roads.
 I’d like them to become Saint Joseph Men, Men who have a heart for the Lord and a will to do the hard things with Love whatever their individual burdens may be.
 I’d like to end world hunger, make every man, woman, and child know he or she is wanted, loved, and special, and have the entire world embrace the Trinity in Peace and Joy.
 For myself, I’d love to lose 30 pounds, run a six-minute mile, and eat ice cream sundaes all afternoon; doing all at the same time would be a bonus!
 Throwing in Prince Charming may or may not be part of the equation on any given day.

 I could go on about what I wish for.
 Those wishes often become prayers too.
 They are prayers I pray for myself and for others, “Lord, I need this job.”
 “Lord, please let so-and-so get the house he’s looking at.”
 “Lord, please let me lose weight before that big event.”

 Sometimes our prayers seem small and unimportant.
 “Saint Anthony, Saint Anthony, please come around.
 I’ve lost my car keys, and they must be found – again!”